-- 66) This Charter and all associated Nuvance Health whistleblower-related policies shall be posted on the Nuvance Health website.
-112 - 67) The subject of any whistleblower complaint may "not be present at or participate in [Nuvance Health Board or Nuvance Health Board Committee] deliberations or vote on the matter relating to such complaint" except for the purposes of providing "information as background or answer questions at a committee or board meeting prior to the commencement of deliberations or voting relating thereto . . . ." - 68) The CCAPO, in consultation with the Chief Human Resources Officer, shall administer Nuvance Health's whistleblower protection policies. - 69) Nuvance Health Board Directors who are Nuvance Health employees "may not participate in any board or committee deliberations or voting relating to the administration of the whistleblower policy." - 70) Reports of retaliation may be made anonymously and confidentially as described in ¶¶ 61-62 of § XV above. - 71) The Audit and Compliance Committee shall oversee the implementation of Nuvance Health's whistleblower protection policy.
+- 70) Reports of retaliation may be made anonymously and confidentially as described in ¶ 61-62 of § XV above. - 71) The Audit and Compliance Committee shall oversee the implementation of Nuvance Health's whistleblower protection policy.
 The CCAPO shall report to the Audit and Compliance Committee or the Nuvance Health Board on: (i) said policy and its implementation; and (ii) the general type and resolution of whistleblower complaints.
-The CCAPO "should have sufficient knowledge, resources, and training to carry [out the whistleblower protection policy], maintain records of whistleblower interactions, and identify and address needs for improvement in the policy." - 72) Nuvance Health has promulgated a Whistleblower Protection Policy (Nuvance Health Policy #: COMP 1-5-19), which implements this section of the Charter and further outlines and details Nuvance Health's anti-retaliation efforts and organizational requirements.
+129 The CCAPO "should have sufficient knowledge, resources, and training to carry [out the whistleblower protection policy], maintain records of whistleblower interactions, and identify and address needs for improvement in the policy."
+110 - 72) Nuvance Health has promulgated a Whistleblower Protection Policy (Nuvance Health Policy #: COMP 1-6-19), which implements this section of the Charter and further outlines and details Nuvance Health's anti-retaliation efforts and organizational requirements.